yiisoft/yii-bootstrap5/docs/guide/en/README.md

 # User Guide (English)

-Welcome to the English user guide for the Yii Framework Twitter Bootstrap 5 Extension!.
+Welcome to the user guide for the Yii Framework Twitter Bootstrap 5 package.

 This guide helps you get started with the package, understand its components, and use them in your Yii applications.